yuchi/frontend-resources-osgi/To_know_for_javaists.md

 First of all, even if it would be advisable, in JavaScript the graph of dependencies between [modules](#module) is **not** a DAG and no currently implemented [Resolution algorithm](#resolution-algorithms) actually enforces it.

-Becuase prior to ES2015 the concept itself of ‘dependency’ was context-dependent and implementation-specific, there has been historically no way to extract it without Static Analysis of the source code.
-The most used, directly or not, tool that does this is [`module-deps`](https://github.com/substack/module-deps), originally developed for Browserify.
+Because prior to ES2015 the concept itself of ‘dependency’ was context-dependent and implementation-specific, there has been historically no way to extract it without Static Analysis of the source code.
+The most used, directly or not, tool that does this is [`module-deps`](https://github.com/substack/module-deps), originally developed for Browserify but now used for example deep inside Webpack.

 ### Module

 In the JavaScript world the meaning of the term module is context-dependent.
 It is loosely comparable to a Compilation Unit.

-> **Note:** this is the de-facto standard, could diverge from what is officialy a CommonJS module.
+> **Note:** this is the de-facto standard, could diverge from what is officially a CommonJS module.

 A **CommonJS module** is a **JavaScript file** in which three APIs are injected by the system:
 - a **`module`** object with ultra-light info on the current module;